-Cabinetmaker or Bench Carpenter Example Cut, shape, and assemble wooden articles or set up and operate a variety of woodworking machines, such as power saws, jointers, and mortisers to surface, cut, or shape lumber or to fabricate parts for wood products.
+Cabinetmaker or Bench Carpenter Definition Cut, shape, and assemble wooden articles or set up and operate a variety of woodworking machines, such as power saws, jointers, and mortisers to surface, cut, or shape lumber or to fabricate parts for wood products.

-Cabinetmaker or Bench Carpenter Responsibilities
+A Day in the Life of a Cabinetmaker or Bench Carpenter

 - Match materials for color, grain, or texture, giving attention to knots or other features of the wood.

 - Measure and mark dimensions of parts on paper or lumber stock prior to cutting, following blueprints, to ensure a tight fit and quality product.